maevecrossan/byte-battles/TESTING.md

 ![A screenshot of boardSlots console error.](docs/board-slots-not-defined.png)

-This error occured once the X's and O's were created with CSS and the event listeners were added to the board slots.
+This error occurred once the X's and O's were created with CSS and the event listeners were added to the board slots.
 The issue was fixed by defining the board slots in the relevant functions.

 ![A screenshot of the boardSlots variable.](docs/board-slots-variable.png)

 The variable was later added to the global scope to prevent repetition and confusing syntax.
 Below you can see the slot event working correctly.

 ![A screenshot of boardSlots console successfully logging the event.](docs/board-slots-defined.png)